Rank-Factorized Implicit Neural Bias: Scaling Super-Resolution Transformer with FlashAttention: Related Work

 \subsection{Hardware-Efficient Acceleration Methods}

 However, most of the aforementioned approaches focus mainly on computational complexity and comparatively overlook memory efficiency.
 In practice, when data movement becomes the bottleneck, cutting floating-point operations~(FLOPs) alone often fails to reduce latency and memory usage.
 For instance, self-attention repeatedly moves large $N\times N$ matrices~(e.g., $\mathbf{S}$ and $\mathbf{P}$) between HBM and SRAM during execution, which can incur substantial latency and memory overhead that FLOPs fail to account for.
 To directly mitigate this issue, FlashAttention~\cite{FlashAttn, FlashAttn2, FlashAttn3} was introduced to reduce memory traffic while still computing exact attention, thereby significantly lowering latency and memory usage.
 Due to its practical impact, FlashAttention has been rapidly adopted across diverse Transformer applications, and is becoming a key ingredient for scaling Transformers in terms of both model size and sequence length.
 In SR, however, the relative position bias~(RPB) that is crucial for performance~\cite{T5, SwinTransformer} is not compatible with the layouts supported by FlashAttention, making it difficult to leverage FlashAttention directly.
 Several works have attempted to resolve this limitation~\cite{FlashBias, ESC}.
-Yet, FlashBias~\cite{FlashBias} suffers from severe performance degradation when training models from scratch, and FlexAttention~\cite{FlexAttn}-based implementations~\cite{ESC} rely on specific frameworks and low-level compilation, which increases system complexity and slows down training~(please refer to Table~\ref{tab:AblationAttention} in the main manuscript).
+Among these works, FlashBias~\cite{FlashBias} is similar to our method in that it injects positional priors via channel-wise concatenation.
+However, since it was proposed for post-training acceleration, it has the drawback that, when trained from scratch, embeddings with the same shape cannot effectively provide positional priors to self-attention, making training difficult.
+In addition, the acceleration in ESC~\cite{ESC} based on FlexAttention~\cite{FlexAttn} is substantially slower during training than FlashAttention kernels.
+Moreover, it is tied to specific frameworks such as PyTorch and increases system complexity due to its reliance on low-level compilation.
+To train MambaIRV2-L~\cite{MambaIRV2} and PFT~\cite{PFT} on DFLIP datasets, we followed the training configurations reported in their respective papers and official codebases.